The Dementia of Magic

 Note that all this is somewhat variable and subject to change slightly.

-Those would be Nasal Flies.
+Those would be nasal flies.
 They are the result of a completely botched spell.
 While it IS possible for the mage to accidentally get an effect that he or she wasn't looking for when casting spells, it's also possible to get nothing but one of these creatures appearing with a characteristic "THUNK" noise.

-Nasal Flies don't have much in the range of intelligence.
+Nasal flies don't have much in the range of intelligence.
 They just sorta fly around randomly until their lifespan ends, then they just poof out of existence.
-Larger Nasal Flies live longer and come from more powerful botched spells.
+Larger nasal flies live longer and come from more powerful botched spells.

 Basic story, it means someone's either trying to cast a spell they don't know much about or something stopped them from finishing a spell.